Cold, Dry Weather Forecast For Lahore - UrduPoint

 Cold, Dry Weather Forecast For Lahore

-Pakistan Meteorological Department has forecast mainly cold and dry weather in Lahore during the next 24 hours
+Pakistan Meteorological Department has forecast cold and dry weather for most parts of the country, including Lahore during the next 24 hours

-LAHORE, (UrduPoint / Pakistan Point News - 26th Nov, 2024) Pakistan Meteorological Department has forecast mainly cold and dry weather in Lahore during the next 24 hours.
+LAHORE, (UrduPoint / Pakistan Point News - 27th Nov, 2024) Pakistan Meteorological Department has forecast cold and dry weather for most parts of the country, including Lahore during the next 24 hours.

-According to MET officials, continental air is prevailing over most parts of the country.

-They predicted cold and dry conditions across most regions, with patches of smog or fog likely in isolated plain areas of Punjab and upper Sindh during the morning and night.
+Cold and dry conditions are expected to persist, with smog or fog likely in patches over isolated plain areas of Punjab and upper Sindh during the early morning and nighttime hours.

-On Tuesday, the minimum temperature in the country was recorded in Leh at -7°C. In Lahore, the minimum temperature was 12.5°C, while the maximum reached 27°C.
+On Wednesday, Leh recorded the lowest minimum temperature at -9°C. In Lahore, the minimum temperature was 12.2°C, while the maximum reached 26.5°C.

 Recent Stories